-- To learn about our current projects please visit our website.
+- For our current projects please visit our projects page.

 - Familiar with general business skills.
-Our projects are about setting up small business enterprises, not just beekeeping.
+Our projects are about setting up small businesses, not just beekeeping.

-- Excellent communicator particularly good at listening.
-Sensitive to other cultures.
-Tactful and diplomatic.
+- An excellent communicator and networker, particularly good at listening, sensitive to other cultures, tactful and diplomatic.

-- Demonstrates good capability in planning and organising, including financial control.
+- Highly capable in planning and organising, including financial control.

-- Able to work in difficult conditions, not risk-averse.
+- Able to work in difficult conditions and not risk-averse.

-- Enthusiastic, able to work on own initiative and take responsibility yet a keen team player too.
+- Enthusiastic, flexible, able to work alone and take responsibility yet a keen team player too.

-Those who have already managed beekeeping projects in the developing world are welcome.
-We offer them the opportunity to share knowledge with our team of PMs and the benefits of being part of an organisation dedicated to the relief of poverty through beekeeping.
+If you have already managed beekeeping projects in the developing world why not get in touch?
+We can offer the opportunity to share knowledge with our team and the benefits of being part of an organisation dedicated to the relief of poverty through beekeeping.

 Apprenticeship with a Bees Abroad Project Manager

-There are occasional opportunities to travel to a project with an experienced Bees Abroad project manager.
+There are sometimes opportunities to travel to a project or projects with an experienced Bees Abroad project manager.
 You will need to fund your own costs (or fundraise to do so) and should budget in the region of £1500.
 There are some suggestions below about raising funds.

 Apprenticeship without a Bees Abroad Project Manager

-We can facilitate visits for individuals to existing mature projects in Kenya or Uganda to observe and learn about the challenges of beekeeping in Africa.
-Funding applies as listed above.
-Project Managers are expected to self-fund an initial visit to Africa the cost of which is typically £1000 to £1500.
+We can help with visits for individuals to existing mature projects in Kenya or Uganda to observe and learn about the challenges of beekeeping in Africa.
+Again you will need to self-fund or fund-raise for this initial visit and the cost is typically £1000 to £1500.

-- Self-Funding – Donations of personal funds to BA which are then used for visits attract gift aid of 25% if the donor is a taxpayer.
+Self-Funding – Donations of personal funds to Bees Abroad which are then used for visits attract gift aid of 25% if the donor is a taxpayer.

-- Relatives and Friends – ‘Birthday present just donations to Bees Abroad this year please’.
+Relatives and Friends – ‘No birthday presents thanks – give to Bees Abroad this year’.

-- Buy & Sell on eBay – it works for one of our project managers for continued project funds.
+Buy & Sell on eBay – it works for one of our project managers for continued project funds.